irenedepacina/final_project/Dashboard/README.md

 ## Webpage

 - Used HTML, CSS, and Javacript to create a webpage
+- We used a combined csv file that included all of our features.
 - The webpage is divided into 7 sections:
     - Climate Trends
     - Temperature Findings